lullaby6/Auth/README.md

 ```

 ### Configuration
-To see te settigs menu use te command:
+To see te settings menu use te command:
 ```
 /function auth:settings
 ```